We don’t support this browser anymore.

 The medical device maker operates through three segments; Orthopaedics - offering hip and knee replacements, Sports Medicine - a soft tissue repair business, and Wound Management - providing materials to manage injuries and prevent infection.

-Demographic trends and widespread backlogs continue to underpin the market for elective surgeries.
-But there are some signs that the pent-up demand built up during the COVID-19 pandemic is starting to normalise.
-Smith & Nephew is not just sitting and waiting for the market to drive its sales growth.
+An ageing population and as well as growing affluence in emerging markets are both tailwinds for growth in surgical procedures.
+But Smith & Nephew is not just sitting and waiting for the market to drive its sales growth.
 It's continuing to develop, acquire and launch new products, cross-sell its wide product range across its territories, and introduce existing products into new areas of treatment.

 But while there are some structural growth opportunities, the group does face some challenges.

-A target of 18% for 2024 is materially behind the original recovery plan, and there’s still a lot of work to do if Smith & Nephew is to reach the previously lowered target of at least 20% for 2025.
+That 18% target for 2024 is materially behind the original recovery plan, and there’s still a lot of work to do if Smith & Nephew is to reach the previously lowered target of at least 20% for 2025.
 This is reflected in the valuation which sits below the long-term average.
-Investors could be rewarded if Smith & Nephew makes good on its promise.
+Investors could be rewarded if Smith & Nephew makes good on its promises.
 But the market will need to see further evidence of improved productivity.
-Otherwise sentiment is unlikely to continue its upward momentum.

 Smith & Nephew key facts

-• Ten year average prospective dividend yield): 2.1%
+• Ten year average prospective dividend yield: 2.2%

 This article is not advice or a recommendation to buy, sell or hold any investment.
 No view is given on the present or future value or price of any investment, and investors should form their own view on any proposed investment.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 Non-independent research is not subject to FCA rules prohibiting dealing ahead of research, however HL has put controls in place (including dealing restrictions, physical and information barriers) to manage potential conflicts of interest presented by such dealing.
 Please see our full non-independent research disclosure for more information.